From Markets to Lights: The Ultimate Guide to Christmas in Melbourne in 2025

 Candelight Concerts

-Events group Fever have designed two stunning Christmas-themed Candelight Concerts for this year.
+Events group Fever has designed two stunning Christmas-themed Candelight Concerts for this year.
 The concerts are all performed under the gentle glow of candelight, creating a truly magical experience.

-A string quartet will perform classic Christmas songs like White Christmas, Have Yourself a Merry Little Christmas and Jingle Bell Rock (from Mean Girls) at the Fitzroy Town Hall on 9 December.
+A string quartet will perform classic Christmas songs like White Christmas, Have Yourself a Merry Little Christmas and Let It Go (from Frozen) at the Collingwood Town Hall on 20 December.
 Book tickets online here.

 Candlelight: Tchaikovsky’s Swan Lake & More ft.
 Ballet